 “When people thought of pears, they thought of their nanna’s fruit bowl,” Millson says.
 “People had fallen out of love with pears.”

-While the variety is controlled by Agriculture Victoria Services, the commercial arm of the state government, APAL manages the Ricó brand and sees it as a way to reinvigorate the pear category.
-It’s hoped that Ricó will help people fall in love with pears again, with the fruit’s appealing bright red blush helping it to stand out on-shelf.
+While the variety is controlled by Agriculture Victoria Services, APAL manages the Ricó brand.
+It sees it as a way to reinvigorate the pear category.
+It’s hoped that Ricó will help people fall in love with pears again, especially as the fruit’s appealing bright red blush helps it to stand out on-shelf.
 The pear also has exceptional eating quality, and its texture and sweetness have rated highly with consumers.